Last Updated on

-This photo is from my latest driving trip to southwest US where I drove through 4 states and bunch of national and state parks.
+This photo is from my latest driving trip to southwest US where I drove through 4 states and a bunch of national and state parks.
 The day I took this photo was probably the most memorable.

 The weather was not comfortable for the rest of the day but I did not complain because I knew that dramatic sky with heavy clouds, fog and snow are perfect ingredients for travel HDR photography.